XMPro/Blueprints-Accelerators-Patterns/docs/pages/home.md

 blueprints:
   heading: "Recent Blueprints" # "Projects"
-  sub_heading: "A collection of our recent Blueprints" # "A collection of our recent work"
+  sub_heading: "A collection of our recent blueprints" # "A collection of our recent work"
   limit: 4
   sort: date # date | weight
   view_more_button_text: "" # "More Projects"